Roger L. Easton: Personal life

 Easton was born on April 30, 1921, in Craftsbury, Vermont, to Dr. Frank B. Easton, a physician, and Della Donnocker, a school teacher.
 He studied physics at Middlebury College and graduated in 1943.
 He also attended the University of Michigan for 1 semester before joining the Naval Research Laboratory in 1943.
 At the Naval Research Laboratory he worked in the Radio Division on radar beacons and blind-landing systems.
 Easton also worked in the laboratory's Rocket-Sonde Branch which was dealing with space related research.

 Easton retired in 1980.
 In 1986, Easton ran for Governor and served three terms on the Board of the New Hampshire Electric Cooperative.

 Easton died on May 8, 2014, at the age of 93.

 Awards

 Easton was elected to the American Philosophical Society in 1998.
 George W. Bush awarded Easton the National Medal of Technology for his "extensive pioneering achievements in spacecraft tracking, navigation and timing technology that led to the development of the NAVSTAR-Global Positioning System (GPS)" in 2006.
 The National Medal of Technology is the highest honor awarded for technology.

-On March 31, 2010, Easton was inducted into the National Inventors Hall of Fame and presented the NIHF Medal of Honor for the development of TIMed navigATION (TIMATION – U.S. Patent 3,789,409) that provided both accurate position and precise time to terrestrial based observers, an important foundation for contemporary Global Positioning Systems.
+On March 31, 2010, Easton was inducted into the National Inventors Hall of Fame and presented the NIHF Medal of Honor for the development of TIMed navigATION (TIMATION – that provided both accurate position and precise time to terrestrial based observers, an important foundation for contemporary Global Positioning Systems.

 During his career at the Naval Research Laboratory, Easton was awarded: